freemansoft/vnet-p2s-vpn-bastion-azure/README.md

 Diagrams created with https://mermaid-js.github.io/mermaid/#/

 ### DNS
+The project's Azure resources often have both internal and public IP addresses under the same names.
+Those resources are blocked from public internet access by firewalls and are only reachable across the VPN tunnel.
+This means that programs need the internal IP addresses that can be resolved via DNS inside Azure.
-Implemented a DNS forwarder as an Azure Container Instance https://github.com/whiteducksoftware/az-dns-forwarder This provides Azure internal IP addresses to the client of the VPN tunnel.
+The VNET has an associated DNS forwarder that is implemented as an Azure Container Instance.
+The project deploys this awesome project  https://github.com/whiteducksoftware/az-dns-forwarder
+This provides Azure internal IP addresses for private link resourcesto clients of the VPN tunnel.
-You can find the reason for the need for the DNS forwarder in a bunch of places like https://github.com/dmauser/PrivateLink/tree/master/DNS-Integration-P2S
+You can find the reason for the need for the DNS forwarder in a bunch of places.
+See references below.

-You can find the default domain naming conventions for Private Link Endpoint DNS at https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-dns

-**TODO**
-* Subnet name `subnetAciName` refuses to parse and I don't kow why.
-It is hard coded as a default value in the template until it is fixed

 ## Resource Groups
 This example isolates related components components into their own Resource groups, Networking, Data Stores, etc.